Kōwhai & Bloom

 What your young person will feel more confident about

-• Naming body parts and changes without awkwardness
+• Identifying body changes without awkwardness

 • Understanding what hormones do